mailgun/documentation/source/api-templates.rst

  Parameter       Description
  =============== ================================================================================
- template        Content of the template engine          (Optional) Template engine.
+ template        Content of the template tag             Tag of the version is being created engine          (Optional) Template engine.
 Only one engine are supported right now - ``handlebars``. comment         (Optional) The comment of the stored version active          (Optional) If this flag is set to ``yes`` this version becomes active